halbich/AdventurePluginDev/Documentation/custom/designer_documentation.md

 ## Requirements

 We expect you have followed the Adventure Plugin Installation Guide packaged with the plugin that explains how to install Unreal Engine 4 and the plugin.
-For the purposes of this documentation it is not important which way of installing the plugin you chose, though the template is ideal, as you can already see everything in action without having to set anything up.
+We also expect that you went through the Time Lapsus Demo Documentation for a quick introduction to the plugin.
+For the purposes of this documentation it is not important which way of installing the plugin you chose.

 We also expect some basic familiarity with Unreal Engine 4.
 You do not need to be an expert, but you should be familiar with the editor, content browser and blueprints.
 If you are not, we recommend you go through the tutorials on this webpage: [https://docs.unrealengine.com/en-us/GettingStarted](https://docs.unrealengine.com/en-us/GettingStarted)